-The older nuclear installations were re-evaluated with regard to the transfer of the respective loads in conjunction with the probabilistic safety assessments.
+As regards accidental aircraft crash, the older nuclear installations were re-evaluated with regard to the transfer of the respective loads in conjunction with the probabilistic safety assessments.
 The results from these assessments showed that even in the cases where the reactor building does not withstand the load assumptions as defined today, the contribution to damage states with considerable release is assessed to be sufficiently low.
-A further risk reduction was achieved by backfitting the older plants with physically separated auxiliary emergency systems that are completely independent from other systems (→ Chapter 14 (ii)).
-All in all, the risk contribution from aircraft crash is considered as being negligible.
+A further risk reduction was achieved by backfitting the older plants with physically separated auxiliary emergency systems that are completely independent from other systems ( $\rightarrow$ Chapter 14 (ii)).
+All in all, the risk contribution from accidental aircraft crash is considered as being negligible.